pigne/teaching/_posts/WebDev2/2016-12-13-ReduxIntroduction.md

   return a+1;
 }

-// fonction impure (effet de bord) let toto=0;
+// fonction impure (effet de bord: fermeture) let toto=0;
 const effetDeBord = (a) => {
   toto = a;